Home English | Deutsch | Español

 As the mold parting surfaces close, two nozzle front ends establish a melt passage.
 These nozzles separate when the mold opens.
 A leak free connection or seal at 2000 bar or 30,000 psi is accomplished with the specially designed manifold system for stack molds from Mold Hotrunner Solutions®.
 During mold opening, the transfer nozzles provide a dry surface with absolutely no stringing or drooling of the melt.

-A 24/7 molding operation with stack molds requires a functional melt transfer which operates over millions of cycles.
+A fully automated 24/7 molding operation with stack molds requires a functional melt transfer which operates over millions of cycles.

 Generally, flat parts are more suitable for stack mold consideration than are deep core parts because of the machine opening stroke and the increased mold height of a stack mold.
 It is also important to check the shot capacity of the machine barrel ensuring that the injection unit can supply enough melt volume cycle for cycle and for all cavities.

-Mold Hotrunner Solutions® stack molds using Rheo-Pro® hot runner systems have a long track record for application success in thin wall packaging, caps and closure products, containers and lids, collapsible crates, trays, panels, grills and large surface parts for appliances.
+MHS stack molds using Rheo-Pro® hot runner systems have a long track record for application success in thin wall packaging, caps and closures, containers and lids, collapsible crates, trays, panels, grills and large surface parts for appliances.

-The Rheo-Pro® iVG™ is an internal actuated valve gate system with no external cyclinder and no seals.
-It represents the latest and most innovative valve gate technology in the industry and is ideal for ultra compact stack mold solutions.
+The Rheo-Pro® iVG™ is an internal actuated valve gate system with no external cyclinder and no elastomeric seals.
+It requires no cooling. iVG™ represents the latest and most innovative valve gate technology in the industry and is ideal for compact, reliable stack mold solutions.

 Quick Finder